sameervinayak31/groupme_photo_bot/README.md

 A simple, lightweight service triggered by keywords in a GroupMe chat group that sends images and messages on demand.

 The service is hosted on Heroku, which provided an easy (and free) way to set up a gunicorn-based python webserver.
-Flask more than serves the purpose of handling HTTP POST requests, and python requests communicates back to the GroupMe API.
+Flask provides the mechanism for receiving the HTTP POST requests, and python requests communicates back to the GroupMe API.

 Notes:
 - Images must be hosted on GroupMe and first uploaded with their Image Service, which generates a url to the image.
 The outgoing message